Avian influenza

 What is avian influenza?

-Avian influenza strains are categorised into two types based on their potential to cause disease (their pathogenicity): these are high pathogenicity (HPAI) and low pathogenicity (LPAI).
+Scientists categorise the strains of avian influenza into two types, based on their potential to cause disease (known as 'pathogenicity'): high pathogenicity AI (HPAI) and low pathogenicity AI (LPAI).

-• The most well-known HPAI strain is H5N1, and this is the strain that is behind the current outbreaks in UK poultry and wild birds.
+The most well-known HPAI strain is H5N1.
+This is the strain that is behind the current outbreaks in UK poultry and wild birds.

 Health and safety